Lacr1ma/flogin/Documentation/Tutorials/Common/NotificationSettings.rst

 Global Notification Settings
 ----------------------------

-    There are a list of settings applied to every notification that **EXT:login** sends.
+    There are a list of settings applied to every notification that **EXT:flogin** sends.
     This section shows this settings.

 Logo